 Q: Remind me: what is “complex conjugate”?

-A: Every source or load has an impedance which can be expressed by a complex number, with a real (R) and imaginary (X) part: R + jX.
-In a complex conjugate, the imaginary part has the opposite sign: R – jX, Figure 1.
+A: Every source or load has an impedance that can be expressed by a complex number, with a real (R) and imaginary (X) part: R + jX.
+In a complex conjugate, the imaginary part has the opposite sign: R – jX (Figure 1).

 Q: Why do we need to conjugate-match impedances?

-A: There are two related reason: first, it can be proven analytically that doing so maximizes the transfer of power between the source and load, which is always a good thing; second, it eliminates – or at least minimizes – reflections of signal energy from load back to source due to impedance mismatch and “bumps” at impedance-transition points, Figure 1.
+A: There are two related reasons: first, it can be proven analytically that doing so maximizes the transfer of power between the source and load, which is always a good thing; second, it eliminates — or at least minimizes — reflections of signal energy from the load back to source due to impedance mismatch and “bumps” at impedance-transition points as shown in Figure 1.
 These reflections not only distort signals, but their returning energy can actually damage the source circuitry.